Privacy and NSW Trustee & Guardian

 Telephone Number: (02) 9240 0860

-A formal application is made by completing this application form and sending it with the fee to NSWTG at the address listed here.
+A formal application is made by completing the Government Information Access Information form (download below) and sending it with the fee to NSWTG at the address listed here.
 Applications must:

 - be in writing;